focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ When pressing Ctrl+S, write the buffer to disk and mark as not modified (ignore standalone buffers for now)
 + Draw modified file name differently
 + Fix the drawing of selection when cursor pos is up
 + Display cursors in the scrollbar area